alan-turing-institute/tric-dt/Seminars/README.md

 - 2 x 15 minute talks (from different themes)
 - 15 min open discussion space, to explore the presentation topics

-Seminars will be hosted by Sophie Arana (@aranas) & , please email us with any questions!
+Seminars will be hosted by [Sophie Arana](https://www.turing.ac.uk/people/dr-sophie-arana) & , please email us with any questions!

 # Take Part!